Tilehurst

-Tilehurst /ˈtaɪlhɜrst/ is a suburb of the town of Reading in the English county of Berkshire.
-It lies to the west of the centre of Reading, and extends from the River Thames in the north to the A4 road in the south.
-The suburb is partly within the boundaries of the Borough of Reading and partly in the district of West Berkshire.
-The part within West Berkshire forms part of the civil parish of Tilehurst, which also includes the northern part of Calcot and a small rural area west of the suburb.
-The part within the Borough of Reading includes the Reading electoral ward of Tilehurst, together with parts of Kentwood and Norcot wards.
+Tilehurst /ˈtaɪlhɜrst/ is a village on the western outskirts of the town of Reading in the county of Berkshire, England.
+It extends from the River Thames in the north to the A4 road in the south.

+The village is partly within the boundaries of the borough of Reading and partly in the district of West Berkshire.
+The part within West Berkshire forms part of the civil parish of Tilehurst, which also includes the northern part of Calcot and a small rural area west of the village.
+The part within the borough of Reading includes the Reading electoral ward of Tilehurst, together with parts of Kentwood and Norcot wards.